Gratitude and Lingonberries

 Then a phone call or a Facebook message (I don’t remember the order) with one of my best friends, Martin, happened.
 “Yeah, we’ve got you covered.” he told me.
 I questioned how this legal assistant/social worker was going to pay to rent his parents’ (second home) Gold Coast condo, but he assured me it would be worked out.
 It was.

 It seems like such a small gesture, but you see, I don’t know his parents well.
-Quite frankly, I wasn’t sure of the last time I’d seend them.
+Quite frankly, I wasn’t sure I had seen them since the Swedish American Museum gathering at the “ABBA the Music” concert I had gone to a decade earlier.

 They didn’t have to open their home to me and they could have requested a much higher rent.
 But they have graciously let me stay and take care of their cozy condo on the 20th floor with a spectacular view of the city.